matanec/my-backstage-app/README.md

 Newly created API is deployed to https://www.mat.lv/MyApi/ (site is only available during work hours or on specific demand via email)

-I consider all goals in assessment are achived.
+I consider all goals in assessment are achieved.
 And newly created API is deployed as additional step.